+Summary of regulatory approach

+UK

+A statutory instrument which clarifies that qualifying cryptoasset staking arrangement do not amount to a collective investment scheme came into force on 31 January 2025.
+More recently, draft legislation was published for consultation which brings staking into the existing financial services regulatory perimeter (the consultation period ending on 23 May 2025), and the FCA has also published a discussion paper (DP25/1) on proposed rules relating to staking which address technological, consumer understanding and safeguarding risks (feedback invited by 13 June 2025).
+Anti-money laundering (AML) laws may also apply to the extent staking services involve the custody of client assets, and the financial promotions regime will be relevant to communications involving qualifying cryptoassets (e.g. FCA guidance in FG23/3 on complex yield arrangements).

+EU

-Summary of regulatory approach UK A Statutory Instrument which clarifies that qualifying cryptoasset staking arrangement do not amount to a collective investment scheme came into force on 31 January 2025.
-Additionally, as per the FCA's indicative roadmap , the FCA is expecting to publish a discussion paper on (among other things) staking in Q1/Q2 2025.
-Anti-money laundering (AML) laws may also apply to the extent staking services involve the custody of client assets, and the financial promotions regime will be relevant to communications involving qualifying cryptoassets (particularly FCA guidance in FG23/3 on complex yield arrangements).
-EU EU-level rules such as the Markets in Crypto-asset regulation (MiCA) do not explicitly address (or prohibit) staking - however, depending on the facts of each case, requirements under MiCA on custody and administration of cryptoassets (including advising on the use of cryptoasset service), as well as AML laws, may apply to the extent staking services involve the custody of client assets.
-In a recent Joint Report on recent developments in crypto-asset markets , the EBA and ESMA discuss different models of staking, highlighting (among other things) market volatility and liquidity risks in leveraged (liquid) staking and restaking activities, as well as consumer protection risks (e.g. due to inadequate disclosures) associated with staking services more broadly.
-Switzerland FINMA issued guidance on staking services in December 2023.
+EU-level rules such as the Markets in Crypto-asset regulation (MiCA) do not explicitly address (or prohibit) staking - however, depending on the facts of each case, requirements under MiCA on custody and administration of cryptoassets (including advising on the use of cryptoasset service), as well as AML laws, may apply to the extent staking services involve the custody of client assets.
+In a recent Joint Report on recent developments in crypto-asset markets, the EBA and ESMA discuss different models of staking, highlighting (among other things) market volatility and liquidity risks in leveraged (liquid) staking and restaking activities, as well as consumer protection risks (e.g. due to inadequate disclosures) associated with staking services more broadly.

+Switzerland

+FINMA issued guidance on staking services in December 2023.
 The document highlights the issues with applying the law relating to custody of cryptoassets to staking arrangements, and provides guidance which focuses on ensuring customer protection in the event of insolvency of the staking service provider.

+US

-US The precise legal treatment of staking services is unclear - the SEC has historically taken an enforcement-led approach to the application of securities laws on cryptoasset activities, including staking services provided by centralised exchanges and issuers of LSTs.
-Commissioner Peirce's statement on 4 February 2025 notes that clarifying the regulatory treatment (under securities law) of crypto-lending and staking is one of the top 10 priorities of the newly formed Crypto Task Force .
+The precise legal treatment of staking services is unclear - the SEC has historically taken an enforcement-led approach to the application of securities laws on cryptoasset activities, including staking services provided by centralised exchanges and issuers of LSTs.
+Commissioner Peirce's statement on 4 February 2025 notes that clarifying the regulatory treatment (under securities law) of crypto-lending and staking is one of the top 10 priorities of the newly formed Crypto Task Force.

 The Bahamas The DARE Act 2024 specifically regulates "staking services", i.e. where an entity, by way of business, carries out staking of client assets, or operates a staking pool.
 In addition to registration and general reporting requirements applicable to all digital asset services under the DARE Act 2024, further requirements relating to client disclosures are specifically applicable to providers of staking services.

+Singapore

-Singapore The scope of the Payment Services Act 2019 (supported by the Payment Services Regulations 2019), which governs the licensing and regulation of payment services providers in Singapore, was in recent years expanded to cover services involving "digital payment tokens" (DPTs).
+The scope of the Payment Services Act 2019 (supported by the Payment Services Regulations 2019), which governs the licensing and regulation of payment services providers in Singapore, was in recent years expanded to cover services involving "digital payment tokens" (DPTs).
 Although there is no regulatory regime addressing the provision of staking services per se, there are restrictions on DPT service providers on facilitating lending and staking of DPT tokens by retail customers.